inno-devops-labs/S25-core-course-labs/app_python/README.md

 - **Linter:** Runs `flake8` to check code quality
 - **Tests:** Runs `pytest` to ensure functionality
 - **Docker Integration:** Logs into Docker Hub, builds and pushes a Docker image to Docker Hub

+## /visits endpoint

+The /visits endpoint returns the number of times the site has been accessed.
+Each time a user visits the site, the counter reads the current number from file visits/visits.txt, then increments it and saves in a file.
+The stored count persists across restarts.
+The docker-compose.yml file maps a directory on the host machine to store the visits.txt file, ensuring visit counts persist across container restarts.